NepMods/saynaa/README.md

 i am used clang-format inside vscode

-## Variable is a dynamic?
+## how the variable is converted into assembly?

-I made an assembly variable named `allVariable` which I saved in the address of the array that holds all the global variables, while each variable consists of **9 bytes**.
+I have created an assembly variable named `allVariable`, which I have stored at the address of an array holding all the global variables.
+Each variable within this array consists of **9 bytes**:

-First byte: This is the variable's type
+- The first byte denotes the variable's type.
-The other 8 bytes: if the variable is an integer, it holds the value of the variable, if it is a string, it holds the string of its address, while the string I saved in the `section .data`
+- The remaining 8 bytes store the variable's value.
+For integer variables, this space holds the value itself.
+For string variables, it contains the address of the string, which is stored in the section .data.

+and also created another variable called `tmpValue`, which temporarily stores the address of variable like when I want to use binary expression, and etc

 ## build